All Episodes

 And again, we're in a lull here where all anybody's got to talk about is the most recent event in the past and polling data.

-But next Tuesday, we're gonna have a New York primary, and we're gonna have hard cold results.
+But next Tuesday, we're going to have a New York primary and we're going to have hard, cold results.

-And those hard cold results are gonna wipe out everything going on right now.
+And those hard, cold results are going to wipe out everything going on right now and change everybody's focus.

-And change everybody's focus and the perception is gonna be all different.
+And the perception is going to be all different.

 It's a seesaw.